petervanderdoes/AVH-Extended-Categories/readme.txt

 None

 == Changelog ==
+= Version 3.3.3 =
+* RFC: Changed selecting Category groups in posts from tag-like to checkboxes.
+* Removed the Menu item Category groups under Posts and Pages.

 = Version 3.3.2 =
 * Added several new localizations.
 * Bugfix: When using multiple Category Group widgets, all of them would show up on the special pages instead of just the one selected in the options.